pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.3.2
+* added preview visibility in the hierarchy
+* fixed bug if the active category of the previous blender session was deleted
+* added an error report if the targeted material is not found in the .blend (in case of the material in the .blend does not have the same name as the thumbnail)
+* fixed bug on adding ibl asset
+---
 v2.3.1
 * auto path correction for "From computer" thumbnails
 * fixed bug for thumbnail in "Rendered" mode if it's different from "Render Result"